-Hi, I am Kara Allan, a Celebrity Wardrobe Stylist, Personal Shopper and Makeup Artist!
+Hi, I am Kara Allan, a Personal Style Coach, Personal Shopper and Makeup Artist!
 I help busy people like you get dressed with less stress!
 What does that mean?
 I teach you how to dress your unique body type, where to shop and what to select for your wardrobe based on your personality, lifestyle and budget, which will save you time and money.
 Why is this important?
 It saves you frustration by only having clothes that you love, fit you well and support your lifestyle.
 I am delighted you are here because we are going to be great friends… why? because we both think a lot alike… We want to look and feel great without having to think too hard or spend too much time doing it.

 Do any of these scenarios sound familiar: